 If you have no savings, financial assets, and a low income, you may qualify for government assistance.
 Medicaid covers medical benefits for low income citizens with few assets.
 There is no rule that requires Medicaid to pay for assisted living.
 Many states will allow partial payment but not room and board.

 While Medicare does not pay for assisted living, you do have options.
 If you need help finding the right Medicare plan for you and your needs, call our Medicare Benefits Hotline.
-We will help determine if you qualify for incredible benefits.
+We will help determine if you qualify for these benefits.